Eye tracking & physiology

 Eye tracking is the process of measuring either the point of gaze (where one is looking) or the motion of an eye relative to the head.
 An eye tracker is a device for measuring eye positions and eye movement.

-Take advantage of our experience and knowledge: as we often integrate eye trackers into lab as well as portable set-ups, we can help you find the eye tracker that works best for you.
+To measure physiology, all kind of sensors and devices are available to record physiological processes such as brain activity, heart rate, and skin conductance.
 Noldus will assist you in the process from start to finish, including lab installation, training your team and setting up experiments, and creating custom scenarios.

 Why eye tracking?